-In VBA everything boils down to coding of each and every piece, for an example if you want to reference some portion of the worksheet then we can use RANGE object, if you want to change the font color then we can make use of NAME property of the range then write font name that we needed but imagine a situation of changing the color of the font or background color of the cell for this we can make use of built-in VB colors like, vbGreen, vbBlue, vbRed, etc…But we have dedicated function to play around with different colors i.e. RGB function.
-In this article, we will give you a detailed explanation of the excel VBA RGB color function.
+In VBA everything boils down to coding of each and every piece, for an example, if you want to reference some portion of the worksheet then we can use RANGE object, if you want to change the font colour then we can make use of NAME property of the range then write font name that we needed but imagine a situation of changing the colour of the font or background colour of the cell for this we can make use of built-in VB colors like, vbGreen, vbBlue, vbRed, etc…But we have dedicated function to play around with different colours i.e. RGB function.

-Below is the syntax of the VBA RGB color function.
+Below is the syntax of the RGB color function.

 As you can see above we can supply three arguments i.e. Red, Green, and Blue.
 All these three parameters can accept integer numbers ranging from 0 to 255 only and the result of this function will be “Long” data type.